vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 ## VMware NSX <a id="nsx"></a>

 You can deploy the vSphere Integrated Containers appliance on an NSX network.
-VCHs require distributed port groups and a bridge network.
+VCHs require a dedicated distributed port group for the bridge network.
+It is recommended to use a distributed port group for the public network, and you can also use separate port groups for the other networks.
 You can deploy VCHs to NSX networks if those networks are configured to provide distributed port groups.
-You can use NSX networks for the management, bridge, public, and container networks.
+You can use NSX networks for all of the management, bridge, public, and container networks.

 ## Maintenance Mode <a id="maintmode"></a>